harrysolovay/Liminal/docs/index.md

 `
 ```

-## Extract Native TypeScript Type
+## Native TypeScript Types

-Code that depends on the structured output data can reference the type definitions at the
-type-level.
+Refer to the native typescript type.

 ```ts twoslash
 import { T } from "structured-outputs"